Aaron Cooney (PreK-K Lead Teacher)

 Hannah McMichael is a graduate of Indiana Wesleyan University with a degree in Music Education.
 Her focus is on piano, voice, and strings.
 She thoroughly enjoyed being able to complete part of her student teaching in New Zealand, helping students with guitar, ukulele, and voice skills.
 Hannah and her husband Ralph are originally from the southern Indiana/Louisville area.
 They love to travel, and have gotten the opportunity to be on several mission trips worldwide.
 She is also an essential oil enthusiast, and enjoys teaching classes about natural wellness.
 Hannah has been a substitute teacher in most school districts in the Indianapolis area, and more recently was the music teacher at Northeastern Elementary School in Fountain City, Indiana, for four years.
 Hannah has enjoyed being able to work with the Richmond Community Orchestra String Initiative, in which Richmond Friends School was a part of for the 2016-2017 school year.

-Betsy Peacock (Middle School Art)
+April Crowe (Middle School Art)

 Rae Hunter (Spanish Teacher, Lunch Assistant and Trueblood Assistant Teacher)

 Rae Hunter is a valuable member of the Richmond Friends community.
 She has taught Middle School, been a substitute, created an All School Theater, and stepped in seamlessly last year when we needed someone to teach Spanish starting in January.
 She has worked with Quaker Youth and been involved with the Richmond Shakespeare Festival.

 Kay has been with Richmond Friends School since 1987 which makes her a beloved figure for students and families, both present and past.
 She does morning care, lunch, and after care.
 Kay worked in the dental field and did bookkeeping before joining Richmond Friends School.
 She and her husband Jeff live next door to the school and have three children and three dogs of wide-ranging sizes.